composer/composer/doc/04-schema.md

   using the `options` parameter.
 * **vcs:** The version control system repository can fetch packages from git, svn, fossil and hg repositories.
-* **pear:** With this you can import any pear repository into your Composer project.
 * **package:** If you depend on a project that does not have any support for composer whatsoever you can define the package inline using a `package` repository.
 You basically inline the `composer.json` object.